World History A Syllabus

-This course provides an in-depth overview of key events in the development of human history beginning with the the Unification Movements in Central Europe, and the European colonization of Africa and ending in the 21st century.
-As a rough guide this overview will cover a period that begins around 1850 and ends in the present day.
+This course provides an in-depth overview of key events in the development of human history beginning with the earliest civilizations and progressing through high Middle Ages and their immediate aftermath.
+As a rough guide this overview will cover a period that begins around 5000 B.C.E.
+(Before the Common Era) and ends in approximately 1400 C.E.

-EHS Essential Learning Goals for World History C:
+EHS Essential Learning Goals for World History A:

 At the end of this course, all students should at a minimum know and/or be able to: